 Sport in Switzerland

 Below are details of sports, sporting events and sports people related to Switzerland.
-With its cold climate, winter sports are most popular in Switzerland, though clearly the most popular sport is football (soccer).
 See also the list the most popular internet searches for "sports" in Switzerland.

 - Schwingen - a type of wrestling